 - c.
 Insert the LPS support into the rack stand and align the pins with the holes. - d.
 Lift the LPS into the frame. - e.
 Remove the bottom 10 panels from the back of the rack stand. - f.
-Assemble the three piece airflow duct supplied with the LPS.
-First, snap the 2 "L" shaped parts together, and then snap this into the 6 stand out pins of the third piece (flat panel). - g.
+Assemble the three piece airflow duct (supplied with LPS).
+See Figure 2-4.
+First snap the 2 "L" shaped parts together, and then snap this into the 6 stand out pins of the third piece (flat panel). - g.
 Position the airflow duct directly behind the LPS.
 CAUTION!
-DO NOT install any components in front of the lamp power supply. - h.
-Insert the airflow duct into the rack stand. - i.
+Do not install any components in front of the lamp power supply that will restrict airflow.
+See Figure 2-5. - h.
+Insert the airflow duct into the rack stand from the outside.
+See Figure 2-4. - i.
 Secure the airflow duct to the rack stand using the screws from the rack stand panels. - j.
-Wire all of the components in the rack stand and replace the side panel.
+Wire all of the components in the rack stand and replace the side panel. - k.
+Twist LPS cable 12 twist/meter.

-Figure 2-5
+Figure 2-5 Steps to Installing LPS